MichaelpHann/MS3-Project/README.md

 ### Future features

 #### Enhanced search functionality
+Current users can only conduct a search on Post Title and Post Content.
+It would be helpful if the user could search by Category also/instead.
+Or if the blog posts could first be filtered by category and then the user could conduct a keyword search on the posts that remain.

 #### Delete confirmation modal
+In order to avoid a user accidentally deleting a post or the Admin user accidentally deleting a category it would be helpful to have a confirmatory modal in place that asks the user whether they are sure they want to delete the post/category and requires them to select Yes or No.

 #### The ability to comment on posts
+It would be a nice enhancement if users could write comments beneath posts in a way to could create a conversation thread.
 _____

 ## Technologies Used